Artists

 Tore Linné Eriksen

+Tore Linné Eriksen is a Norwegian historian, development researcher and nonfiction writer, and as a connoisseur of classical chamber music, he also writes program texts for concerts and festivals.
+He has been particularly interested in African history, global and environmental history and genocide studies.
 Tore Linné Eriksen has written, edited or contributed to around 80 publications, many of which are textbooks for upper secondary school and higher education.
-For these publications he has received a number of awards, including The Conover-Porter Award, African Studies Association (USA) for The Political Economy of Namibia (1986), and the Brage prize for the textbooks Norway and the world from 1850 to 1940 and Norway and the world after 1940 (1993).
-For the book about Nelson Mandela (2002), he also received the Culture Council's award for best non-fiction book for children and young people.
-In 2008 he was awarded the Norwegian University of Applied Sciences' communication prize, and in 2010 he was awarded the Historical Journal Prize by the Norwegian Historical Association for the article "Genocide in a comparative colonial perspective: an outline of a professional debate".
+For these publications, he has received numerous awards, including The Conover-Porter Award, the African Studies Association (USA) and the Brage Award for High School Textbooks (1993).
+For the book about Nelson Mandela, he also received the Arts Council's award for best non-fiction book for children and young people.
+In 2010 he was awarded the Sverre Steen Prize for lifelong history dissemination at a high professional level.
+Tore Linné will give lectures and introductions to concerts during 1-2-3 Mendelssohn.

 Sheila Hayman